bajamircea/bajamircea.github.io/_posts/2022-12-18-regular-syntax-semantics.markdown

 Regular types go hand in hand with regular functions.
 In particular we expect that functions that implement comparison for equality and order for regular types are themselves regular functions.

+It might initially appear weird that we have a definition of regular for data types and a related, but quite different definition for functions.
+However this mimics the separation in a hardware processor between data and instructions and even deeper in mathematics between objects and functions.

 # Comments